denofn/denopack/plugin/cssBundle/README.md

 - `output [string | false]`: default `"bundle.css"`.
 Filename of the css bundle.
 Will emit no file if output is `false`

+## Required flags

+- `--allow-read` used by filtering functionality
+- `--allow-env` used by filtering functionality

 ## Attribution

 This plugin is a rough rewrite of [rollup-plugin-css-only](https://github.com/thgh/rollup-plugin-css-only).